MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 - __Scheduled__:
 	- _Y_= reminder/task initiated.
 	- _N_= not initiated.
+- __Start date__: Estimated start date for the task in YYYY-MM-DD format.
 - __Due date__: Required finish date for the task in YYYY-MM-DD format.
 - __Identified date__: Date the item was added to the TODO List in YYYY-MM-DD format.
 - __Context__: Describes the project or category.